Hey there! If you’re sitting on the sidelines wondering when to jump back into real estate investing, this one’s for you.

 - Competition is low (for now)

-- Programs and financing are available
+- Canadian mortgage programs and financing are available

 When all those sidelined investors realize what you now know, your window closes.